 Baggage policy and fees

 Compared to US carriers, EVA Air offers generous baggage allowances.
-All short- and medium-haul passengers (including those on Basic and Discount Economy Class fares) are entitled to at least one piece of checked luggage weighing 23 kg (about 50 lbs), plus one carry-on bag and one personal item.
-Except for those who have purchased Basic fares, all passengers on long-haul flights can check two bags free of charge.
+All short- and medium-haul passengers get at least one checked bag weighing 23 kg (about 50 lbs), plus one carry-on and one personal item, even on Basic and Discount Economy fares.

 Check-in

 EVA Air offers two airport check-in options: Premium and Standard.
-Only passengers seated in Royal Laurel and Premium Laurel business classes, plus elite travelers who hold Diamond status with the airline’s Infinity MileageLands program or Gold status with one of its Star Alliance partners, may use Premium check-in.
+Passengers in Royal Laurel and Premium Laurel business classes get Priority check-in, plus elite travelers with Gold or Diamond status in the EVA Infinity MileageLands program or Gold status with a Star Alliance partner.

-When I fly economy on EVA Air, I usually just check in online, as this is quick and also generates a convenient mobile boarding pass.
-All passengers, including those who’ve checked in online, can use dedicated bag drop lanes at airport check-in counters.
+When I fly economy on EVA Air, I usually just check in online.
+It’s quick and gives you a convenient mobile boarding pass.
+Passengers who’ve checked in online, can use dedicated bag drop lanes at airport check-in counters.

 Onboard experience